Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-49-division.md

 "I guess you were pretty serious about that wall, huh?"

 Allison nodded.
 That had been one of a long line of things they’d discussed last night.
 A *long* line, and a lot of second-guessing and hard questions.
-Their security, their future, their lives… Whether or not to give Folctha a big middle finger and head over to Franklin instead, or even Nouveau Acadia.
+Their security, their future, their lives...
+Whether or not to give Folctha a big middle finger and head over to Franklin instead, or even Nouveau Acadia.

 They hadn’t settled on anything concrete, and Xiù’s hope was that they’d stay.
-Sure, the three of them were independently wealthy and could go wherever they pleased if they wanted to… but she wanted to have roots again.
-She’d really started to think of Folctha as home, she had the Commune in the alien quarter, she knew some of the locals, she had favourite local businesses…
+Sure, the three of them were independently wealthy and could go wherever they pleased if they wanted to... but she wanted to have roots again.
+She’d really started to think of Folctha as home, she had the Commune in the alien quarter, she knew some of the locals, she had favourite local businesses...

 Sure, being attacked on the street had shaken her.
 But something in her belly said that she would feel like their attackers had beaten them if they up and left.